-• SOCS-SHU 241 Cultures of Business and Work • SOCS-SHU 39 Visual Anthropology
+SOCS-SHU 241 Cultures of Business and Work SOCS-SHU 254 Ethnographies of Change in China

-Political Science

-• CCSF-SHU 123 Contemporary Chinese Political Thought

-• GCHN-SHU 241 Chinese Revolutions
+Political Science (See also courses listed under the Political Economy and International Relations tracks, many of which also count for the Political Science track)

-• SOCS-SHU 220 Law and Society in the U.S.
+SOCS-SHU 220 Law and Society in the U.S.

-• SOCS-SHU 251 Law, Culture, and Politics in China

-• SOCS-SHU 272 The U.S. Constitution: Is It Relevant to China?
+SOCS-SHU 272 The U.S. Constitution: Is It Relevant to China?

-• SOCS-SHU 339 Comparative Revolutions

-• SOCS-SHU 340 Comparative Constitutions
+SOCS-SHU 339 Comparative Revolutions SOCS-SHU 340 Comparative Constitutions